rmcanany/SolidEdgeStorekeeper/Readme.md

 The program will never have every standard part in the world, but it can be improved.
 That's where **YOU** come in!
 Contributions are welcome.
 Please message me on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge), or raise an [<ins>**Issue on GitHub**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/issues), for ideas on how to get started.

 Uh-oh.
 The Marketing guy just showed up.
 He wants to *"Synergize our stake holders and leverage this cross-promotion opportunity"*.
-Who talks like that?
+Sure he does.
 Anyway, here he is.

 >  *Hello there!!
 I'm Big Mike!
 Do you want to do things better and faster with less work?!
 Of course you do!
 That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!
-It is a batch utility for finding annoying little errors in your project!
-You're going to love it!!*
+Is it free and open source?!
+Yes!
+Is it a batch utility?!
+YES!!
+Does it find annoying little errors in your project?!
+YES YES YES!!!!
+You're going to LOVE it!!*

 Sorry about that.
 Let's move on.